NAMUH is a work of visionary near-future science fiction.

 Michael, still assessing the conversation in his head, asks, “Brahma, what did you mean by a flyover?”

 “As part of my job, I cover vast areas every day.
-So, wherever I go for work, there is normally a P.A.V. at my disposal, and I was flying over this area in it,” Brahma replies.
+So wherever I go for work, there is normally a P.A.V. at my disposal, and I was flying over this area in it,” Brahma replies.

-P.A.V. is the acronym for a Personal Aviation Vehicle.
+P.A.V. is the acronym for Personal Aviation Vehicle.
 Companies and people with large amounts of assets use them as personal vehicles instead of road-based vehicles, or in cases such as Brahma’s line of work, where great distances are required to be travelled daily.

 Entering the outskirts of Dargaville, they find a small café.
-There is little movement on the quiet street, only a passerby now and then, and no vehicle traffic.
+There is little movement on the quiet street—only a passer by now and then—and no vehicle traffic.
 The road still bears the dampness from the persistent drizzle that had just stopped not long before.

 Staff are still setting up the outside tables.
-Each small square table lowers to seating height via a straight telescopic arm, on the underside of the extendable awning, that now covers the entire footpath directly in front of the café.
+Each small square table lowers to seating height via a straight telescopic arm on the underside of the extendable awning that now covers the entire footpath directly in front of the café.

-After adjusting each table to the correct height, the arm locks into place with a click, and a staff member sets the four padded cushions atop each table onto the magnetic seating field.
-The field, which is being generated via a flooring mat that is a permanent fixture on the footpath, grabs each cushion and holds it in place.
+After adjusting each table to the correct height, the arm locks into place with a click, and a staff member sets the four padded cushions from atop each table onto the magnetic seating field.
+The field, generated via a flooring mat that is a permanent fixture on the footpath, grabs each cushion and holds it in place.
 The cushions will now only move up or down, depending on the weight of the occupant.

 After touching a few icons, cursing, and then touching a few more, Brahma walks over to her, smiles, and asks to have a look.

-The attractive, slightly untidy-haired young lady watches as Brahma activates the settings icon on the pad, touches an icon marked ‘Table Setting,’ and then slides one table on the screen display next to another.
+The attractive, slightly untidy-haired young lady watches as Brahma activates the settings icon on the pad, touches an icon marked ‘Table Setting,’ and slides one table on the screen display next to another.

-The two tables closest to the building, at the far end of the awning, magnetically attach their cushions back to the topside of each table, with an increase in height from the magnetic field that has been holding each cushion.
+The two tables closest to the building, at the far end of the awning, magnetically attach their cushions back to the top side of each table, with an increase in height from the magnetic field that has been holding each cushion.
 It looks like they just flip back onto the tabletop by some sort of magic.

-Smiling exclusively at Brahma, bubbly Zoe, as her name badge says, waves the others in under the awning.
+Smiling exclusively at Brahma, bubbly Zoe—as her name badge says—waves the others in under the awning.
 She then steps quickly towards the now joined tables and throws the plush cushions onto their magnetic seating fields.

 Zoe activates the built-in computer within each table by swiping a pass card over the control panel near its centre, causing the café’s menu to flash onto the surface in front of each person.

 Now blushing, Brahma selects tea, pancakes, and a cupcake.
-Everyone else, whilst attempting not to smirk or laugh at Zoe’s blatant show of affection toward him, selects coffee and the ham, cheese, and tomato toasted sandwich.
+Everyone else, whilst attempting not to smirk or laugh at Zoe’s blatant show of affection toward him, selects coffee and a ham, cheese, and tomato toasted sandwich.

 Tara cannot help herself and says, “Well, Brahma, she obviously likes a man who is good with his fingers.”